Resources

 Resource Central: Garden In A Box

-Every garden purchase includes several 'plant-by-numbers' designs.
+Every garden purchase includes several 'plant-by-numbers' designs and starter plants.

 Denver Water: Xeriscape Plans

-Plant guides for narrow strips, slopes, shade, and anything in between.
+Design guides for narrow strips, slopes, shade, and anything in between.

 Plant Select: Downloadable Designs

-Full color plans in a variety of shapes and sizes.
+Full-color design plans in a variety of shapes and sizes.

 Plant and Tree Resources: